pustike/pustike-inject/README.md

     // with the following binding specification
     binder.bind(Tire.class).named("spare").to(SpareTire.class);
     ...
-    // This the named instance can be injected using the following annotation:
+    // This named instance can be injected using the following annotation:
     @Inject @Named("spare") Tire spareTire;
     ```